ResetXPDR/MSFS_AutoFPS/README.md

   - Make sure your LSFG app is updated to the latest version that supports LSFG 3.0 (2.13.2 or later).
   - The app will first try to use an LS profile with the specific name MSFS2020 or MSFS2024, depending on which MSFS version is currently in use, to obtain these settings.
   - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the Default profile will be used.
-  - If you are using LSFG 1.1 in LS and AutoFPS is not showing a 2X multiplier, temporarily select LSFG 2.3 in LS and select the 2X multiplier, switch back to LSFG 1.1 then press the AutoFPS's Reset button.
+  - When adaptive frame generation is detected, a base FPS will be used for the target FPS because the frame generation multiplier is variable.
   - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
 - Multi Frame Generation, available only for users with 5000 series nVidia GPUs, is unable to be auto detected by the app at this time due to the privileged access need to read this setting.
   - In the interim, a manual MFG multiplier and target MFG FPS selection will be presented on the UI when a 5000 series nVidia GPU is detected.